 Hennops Hiking Trails: Hiking Guide

-We wanted to start our morning early to do the trail, but unfortunately, we were only able to make our way to Hartebeespoort at 11am.
+We wanted to start our morning early to do the trail, but unfortunately, we were only able to make our way to Hartbeespoort at 11 am.
 Luckily it was a cloudy morning, which meant the trail would not have been so hot.
 We went during December, and I think this is the best time to go hiking here, as the fields are lush green with all of the seasonal rain.

-This hiking trail has been on my list for long time and oh boy, it did not disappoint!
+This hiking trail has been on my list for a long time and oh boy, it did not disappoint!
 There are various trails to choose from ranging from easy to difficult.
-They also offer MTB trails (5km / 18-38km) and some off-road trails known as the the Zonkie trail.
+They also offer MTB trails (5km / 18-38km) and some off-road trails known as the Zonkie Trail.

 hennops-hiking-trail-mtb